BryceStevenWilley/BryceStevenWilley.github.io/_pages/1-about.md

 with [Lydia Kavraki](https://www.cs.rice.edu/~kavraki/) and [Mark Moll](https://www.cs.rice.edu/~mmoll/)
 on autonomous robotic motion planning algorithms.
 I then moved up to Boston and worked at [Realtime Robotics](https://rtr.ai), working on autonomous vehicle and industrial robot motion planning.

-In the Summer of 2020, with the George Floyd protests and COVID still present, I reevaluated my career path, and decided to pivot.
+In the Summer of 2020, with the George Floyd protests and COVID-19 present and exposing deficiencies of , I reevaluated my career path, and decided to pivot.
 I started a Developer Fellowship with Suffolk LIT Lab, working on the [Document Assembly Line Project](https://suffolklitlab.org/doc-assembly-line/).
 I worked as a [Bluebonnet Data Fellow](https://www.bluebonnetdata.org/) with [Anthia Owens Carter](https://ballotpedia.org/Anthia_Carter) for Georgia, House District 47, and am actively involved with [Code for Boston](https://www.codeforboston.org/).